njsch/njsch.github.io/cv.md

 permalink: /cv/
 ---

-Contained below is an unofficial &endash; but easily-accessible &endash; copy of my resum&eacute;, confidential stuff removed.
+Contained below is an unofficial &ndash; but easily-accessible &ndash; copy of my resum&eacute;, confidential stuff removed.
 I have written it in markdown, so the HTML will not be properly-formatted.
 For professional enquiries, [contact me](/contact/) to obtain an up-to-date copy, if it hasn't already been sent.

 ## Nathaniel Schmidt
 ## Email: [njschmidt@deakin.edu.au](MAILTO:njschmidt@deakin.edu.au)